50th Anniversary

 It took hours of sitting by an open fire to thaw out.
 I could not help thinking what I had myself let in for.
 It took a while to get a job, as there were no vacancies on the wharf.
 Anita, Bill’s wife, worked at the Roslyn Woollen Mills.
 She got me work there, so we used to go to work together on my motorbike.

 One day, coming home from work, we were driving through town past the Oval.
 We had to pass under the Anderson's Bay railway viaduct where there used to be a street called Wharf street on the left coming from town.
 I saw a car standing still waiting to turn right.
 I saw the driver talking to his companion.
 Just when I was passing, he accelerated.
 I had no time to go left or right.
-He drove right into the left side of the bike, throwing us onto the road.
+He drove straight into the left side of the bike, throwing us onto the road.

 I could not move.
 Soon an ambulance arrived.
 They put me on a stretcher, my left leg broken in two places.
 It was a compound fracture.
 Anita came off slightly better with a broken finger.
-In the meantime Rie had heard the sirens from 37 Oxford street where we lived.
+In the meantime, Rie had heard the sirens from 37 Oxford street where we lived.
 She came out to the street and asked a woman on a bicycle coming towards her what had happened.
 The woman turned out to be Dutch too.
 She asked Rie if she knew of a Dutch family living here, because the injured man was from Holland.
 That's how Rie learned that the siren had been for us.

 The Dutch lady, Bep Spronken, offered to look after William in case Rie wanted to go to the hospital.
 Rie took up her offer and caught the bus.
 I was in agony in A & E when a doctor came to see me.
 He straight away offered me a cigarette and I accepted thankfully.
 Imagine a doctor doing that nowadays!

 In the operating theatre my leg was put in plaster, but after ten days it had to be reset and a pin put in that I still carry to this day.
-After three weeks I came home but I had to be in plaster for nine months before I could start work again.
+After three weeks I came home, but I had to be in plaster for nine months before I could start work again.

-During this period the police took the driver of the car to court for dangerous driving.
+During this period, the police took the driver of the car to court for dangerous driving.
 I was a witness for the police.
 However, the driver of the car had a clever lawyer.
 The case was dismissed by the magistrate, a Mr. Willis.
 But I was convinced that I had a very strong case and took out a civil case against the driver.

 At first my lawyer was optimistic.
 A few weeks later, however, he called me up to say that my chances were poor.
 He suggested I drop the case.
 I couldn’t fathom what he was up to and insisted on pursuing the case.
 He replied, “Well, Mr. Lucas, don't forget that you are a foreigner and he is a New Zealander!” to which I answered: “If that is the law in N.Z and you approve of it, then it’s time I looked for another lawyer.”

 My threat made him change his mind and he asked me politely to wait a few days so he could contact the insurance company.
-About three day after that he told me they had offered to settle out of court for 1300 pounds.
+About three days after that he told me they had offered to settle out of court for 1300 pounds.
 The amount was for suffering and being nine months off work.
 I was so fed up with the whole business that I reluctantly agreed, not realizing that the lawyer would deduct 500 pounds for doing absolutely nothing.

 While this was going on, on the 28th of January 1959, our second son was born at Queen Mary Hospital.
 In those days husbands were not allowed to be present at the birth, so Rie had asked the nurse to ring me as soon as the baby arrived.
 Therefore, when I came and visited her at 2 o’clock in the afternoon, my first words were: “ haven’t you started yet?”
 In tears Rie said that the baby had already arrived at 10 in the morning.
 She couldn’t understand why she had not heard from me yet.

 We gave each other a big hug and adored our son, whom we called Michael Henry.
-He would turn out to be a very lively and mischievous and a nice playmate for William.
-When my brother in law and his wife came back from Holland, we felt it was time to move on.
+He would turn out to be a very lively, mischievous, and a nice playmate for William.

-The shop was a seven-day-a-week dairy open from seven in the morning until ten at night.
+The shop was a seven-day-a-week dairy, open from seven in the morning until ten at night.
 The shop was a decent size, but the living quarters were very small.
 It only had a little room measuring three by four metres behind the shop plus a lean-to kitchen with a small shower room off it.
 Our cooker was a small Atlas one-plate electric with a small oven just big enough to warm six pies at a time.
 But we managed fine.
 We had a big turnover at lunch time.
 We even sold hard-boiled eggs.

-Before long we had to get up at six in the morning to make sandwiches and so on.
+Before long, we had to get up at six in the morning to make sandwiches and so on.
 Rie always said that she hoped the next baby, our third, would not arrive on a Monday, as this was our busiest day of the week.
 But sure enough, on Monday the 2nd of July 1962, when we got up at five to start to butter the bread, the waters broke.
 But we carried on as well as we could and had everything ready by half past eleven.

 We called Christine, a good friend of ours from our Oxford Street days, and she came directly.
 At seven p.m.
 Rie got in the van, with her pains coming regularly at ten-minute intervals.
 I rushed her to Redroofs Hospital, the only place we had found which would allow me, the husband, to stay at my wife's bedside during the birth.
-We arrived there at half past seven, and the baby was born five minutes past eight.
+We arrived there at half past seven, and the baby was born at five minutes past eight.
 It had been a close call.

 We were overcome by joy when the baby turned out to be a girl.
 We called her Hendrina Katrina Barbara, after Rie’s mother, eldest sister and stepmother.
-When mother and baby came home, we soon got back into routine but decided not to carry on the business much longer.
+When mother and baby returned home, we soon got back into routine but decided not to carry on the business much longer.
 It would be too much of a strain for Rie with three children.
 What made us even more determined to sell up was a terrible near-accident.

 My reaction was so fast it wasn’t funny.
 I rushed in and saw a large cardboard box fully alight.
 I grabbed my leather coat that was draped over a chair and threw it over the fire.
 Soon everything was under control, but we had almost had a catastrophe on our hands.
 We both got a terrible fright and were now really ready to take action.
 Quickly I put our business on the market.
 It took a while, but by late September we were successful.
 We sold the shop for a profit to a Chinese gentleman.